Optimal sampling for least-squares approximation

-\rem{ [Removing the $\epsilon$ term] As discussed in \cite{dolbeault2021optimal}, the additional $\ord{\epsilon}$ term in the error bound may cause problems when striving to achieve rate-optimal bounds in the absence of noise.
-In particular, if the best approximation error $\inf_{p \in \cP } \nm{f-p}_{L^2_{\varrho}(D)} \lesssim \rho^{-n}$ decays exponentially fast (or faster) in $n = \dim(\cP)$ for some $\rho > 1$ then achieving the same rate for the least-squares approximation would require setting $\epsilon = \ord{\rho^{-n}}$.
-This adds an additional multiplicative factor of $n$ in the sample complexity bound \ef{sampl-com-exp-err}, thus prohibiting rate optimality (recall that $\kappa_w(\cP) \geq n$).
-One way to remove this term, which was introduced in \cite{haberstich2022boosted}, is to repeatedly redraw the sample points $\{x_1,\ldots,x_m\}$ until the condition $\nm{G - I}_2 \leq \delta$ is met, and then use the resulting points to construct the weighted-least squares estimator $\hat{f}^{\star}$.
-By doing this, one can achieve a similar error bound in expectation, except without the term $\epsilon$ (the term $\epsilon$ now only influences the expected number of redraws needed to achieve $\nm{G - I}_2 \leq \delta$).
+\rem{ [Removing the $\epsilon$ term] As discussed in \cite{dolbeault2021optimal}, this $\ord{\epsilon}$ term may be problematic.
+For example, suppose that the best approximation error decays geometrically fast in $n = \dim(\cP)$, i.e., $\inf_{p \in \cP } \nm{f-p}_{L^2_{\varrho}(D)} \asymp \rho^{-n}$ for some $\rho > 1$.
+Then achieving the same rate for the least-squares approximation in expectation would require setting $\epsilon = \ord{\rho^{-n}}$.
+This adds an additional multiplicative factor of $n$ to the sample complexity bound \ef{sampl-com-exp-err}, thus prohibiting a geometric rate of convergence in terms of $m$ (recall that $\kappa_w(\cP) \geq n$).
+One way to remove this term, which was introduced in \cite{haberstich2022boosted}, is to repeatedly redraw the sample points $\{x_1,\ldots,x_m\}$ until the condition $\nm{G - I}_2 \leq \delta$ is met, and then use the resulting points to construct a weighted least-squares estimator $\hat{f}^{\star}$.
+This is another type of conditioned estimator, but it is not the same as the estimator $\hat{f}^{\mathsf{ce}}$ considered above.
+However, by using $\hat{f}^{\star}$ one can achieve a similar error bound in expectation, except without the $\ord{\epsilon}$ term (the parameter $\epsilon$ now only influences the expected number of redraws needed to achieve $\nm{G - I}_2 \leq \delta$).
 See \cite{haberstich2022boosted,dolbeault2021optimal,dolbeault2022optimal} for further information. }